MARTAdip/Basic_Authentication/README.md

 # Instructions

-1. The `index.html` is the actual webpage which loads our React Components on the browser.
+1. The `index.html` is the actual webpage which loads our React Components on the browser, we will need an entry point, with an empty div with id `root`
 2. We need a file called `App.jsx`, our main Component.
 We initialize like this:
 ```
 import React from 'react';